parkerjgit/algorithms/markdown/stacks_and_queues/queues.md

 * If implementing with array, use the end of array for the operation you want to optimize for!
 * a deque is a double-ended queue (or stack i guess), implemented as doubly linked-list or as a dynamic array. javascript/python arrays implement deques b/c you can push/pop both sides.
 * enqueue/dequeue operations on front of deque are often called push/pop and enqueue/dequeue on back go by many names like inject/eject, etc.
-* Use queue for buffering messages/moves/etc., processing data stream,
+* Use queue for buffering messages/moves/etc., processing data stream, eg. stream avg problem

+---
 ## Warm-up

 1. implement a quick and dirty queue. enqueue/dequeue some items.

+---
 ## Python Implementing queue with Array

 Implemenation of a queue using an array in python is trivial b/c array has builtin enQueue(insert)/deQueue(pop) functions: